huggingface/optimum-habana/examples/text-generation/README.md

 --bf16 \
 --batch_size 1
 ```
+Note regarding `QUANT_CONFIG` env var in all examples: it is parsed by the script into a `quant_config` script argument.

 Here is an example to quantize the model based on previous measurements for LLama2-70b:
 ```bash